How to Choose the Right Newborn Photographer for You

 That would still leave you with hundreds of websites to look through, so how do you choose?
 Here are few things to consider:

-Do you like the pictures shown on their website and blog?
-Don’t assume the photographer will be able to change their style to accomodate your requests, so make sure you like what they produce on a regular basis.
+- Do you like the pictures shown on their website and blog?
+Don’t assume the photographer will be able to change their style to accommodate your requests, so make sure you like what they produce on a regular basis.

 - Can you see a couple of full newborn photoshoots on their blog or in their portfolio?
 It’s really important to make sure that the photographer can deliver a gallery of quality images, not just a single hero shot.

 - If you’re looking into posed newborn photographers, have they had appropriate training in handling newborns safely?
 Most of the popular newborn poses are achieved using Photoshop composites and the babies are never placed in a position where they have to support the weight of their own head or placed up high on shelves, chairs or swings.
 If you’re unsure, ask them what training they have had.

 - When you enquire, ask the photographer to send you their full price list, so you are aware of all the costs involved.
 Most established photographers charge a session fee that covers only their time and talent, and you will purchase digital images or products after the photoshoot.
 Make sure you understand their pricing structure and you’re comfortable with the level of investment before booking.